GNOME/gtk/docs/reference/gtk/running.md

 `help` can be used to make GDK print out a list of all available backends.
 For more information about selecting backends, see the [func@Gdk.DisplayManager.get] function.

+### `GDK_DISABLE`

+This variable can be set to a list of values, which cause GDK to disable certain features.

+`gl`
+: Disable OpenGL support

+`gl-api`
+: Don't allow the use of OpenGL GL API.
+This forces GLES to be used

+`gles-api`
+: Don't allow the use of OpenGL GLES API.
+This forces GL to be used

+`egl`
+: Don't allow the use of an EGL context

+`glx`
+: Don't allow the use of GLX

+`wgl`
+: Don't allow the use of WGL

+`vulkan`
+: Disable Vulkan support

+`dmabuf`
+: Disable dmabuf support

 ### `GDK_GL_DISABLE`